Mirror symmetry for log Calabi-Yau surfaces I: Modified Mumford degenerations

 \subsection{The algebra structure}

-In the previous section, we saw that the $\kk[P]/I$-algebra
+In the previous section, we saw that the $R_I$-algebra

-defining the flat deformation $X_I$ has a $\kk[P]/I$-module basis of theta functions $\{\vartheta_m\,|\, m\in B(\ZZ)\}$.
+defining the flat deformation $X_I$ has an $R_I$-module basis of theta functions $\{\vartheta_m\,|\, m\in B(\ZZ)\}$.
 Here we derive a description of the multiplication rule on $R_I$ using the geometry of the integral affine manifold $B$.
-We will use this (in the case of the canonical scattering diagram $\foD^{\can}$) in \S \ref{positivecase} to prove our deformation is algebraic when $D$ is not negative semi-definite.
+Besides being an attractive combinatorial description of the multiplication rule, we will use this (in the case of the canonical scattering diagram $\foD^{\can}$) in \S \ref{positivecase} to prove that our deformation extends over completions of larger strata of $\Spec\kk[P]$, as well as for the case that $D$ has $1$ or $2$ irreducible components.

 \begin{definition} For a broken line $\gamma$ with endpoint $Q\in\tau\in\Sigma$, define $s(\gamma) \in \Lambda_{\tau}$, $c(\gamma) \in \kk[P]$ by demanding that

 Write $\Limits(\gamma) = (q,Q)$ if $\gamma$ is a broken line for $q$ and has endpoint $Q\in B$. \end{definition}